reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 1. On the left-side menu of the **dps-az220-training-<inject key="DeploymentID" enableCopy="false" />** blade, click on **Overview**.

-1. In the top-right area of the blade, hover the mouse pointer over value assigned to **ID Scope**, and then click on **Copy to clipboard**.
+1. In the top-right area of the blade, hover the mouse pointer over value assigned to **ID Scope** then click on **Copy to clipboard** and then paste it in any text editor such as Notepad for later use.

    ![](./media/az-3-6.png)